 The Curious Kumquat

-Opened in 2014 by chef Rob Connoley, a 2014 James Beard Award semi-finalist for the title of Best Chef Southwest, The Curious Kumquat serves modernist foraged cuisine and while it’s often said it could easily contend with eateries in big cities, the unique restaurant is happy to reside in the small, southwestern town of Silver City.
+The Curious Kumquat serves modernist foraged cuisine and while it’s often said it could easily contend with dining rooms in big cities, the unique restaurant is happy to reside in the small, southwestern town of Silver City.
 Inspired by both his global travels and a respect for the historic foraging diets of Apaches, chef Rob crafts dishes from locally sourced and foraged ingredients resulting in adventurous plates like prickly pear ancho rabbit, Korean duck, mole negro cauliflower and local market lamb chop.

 Savoy de Mesilla